Spaying and neutering pets saves lives

 Today, there is simply not enough space in U.S. shelters for all homeless pets.
 In fact, especially during the spring and summer months, motherless kittens who come to shelters and are still in need of being bottle-fed are often killed shortly after they arrive if no foster families are available to care for them.

-Best Friends has helped reduce the number of dogs and cats killed in shelters nationwide from approximately 17 million each year in 1984 to around 733,000 annually today.
-And yet today, about 2,000 cats and dogs are killed in America’s shelters every day simply because they don't have safe places to call home.
+Best Friends has helped reduce the number of dogs and cats killed in shelters nationwide from approximately 17 million each year in 1984 to around 625,000 annually today.
+And yet today, more than 1,700 cats and dogs are killed in America’s shelters every day simply because they don't have safe places to call home.
 With more room in shelters, we can save more pets — which is why spaying and neutering animals is so important.

 Spay and neuter for different species